-The QGDP figures are estimated in conformity with the compilation methodology, definitions, and standards prescribed in the Quarterly National Accounts Manual - 2017 published by International Monetary Fund (IMF).
+The compilation methodology, definitions, and standards used in estimating the QGDP are aligned with the Quarterly National Accounts Manual - 2017 Edition of International Monetary Fund (IMF) for compiling quarterly GDP (QGDP).
 We hope this bulletin facilitates evidence-based decision-making, supports the formulation of policies and plans, and aids in the monitoring and evaluation of development programs.